 This is the third step (or perspective) of the creation of a Balanced Scorecard.
 The crux in this step is solidifying the way you design your processes so that you can serve your demographic according to your strategy as defined in previous steps.
 That requires the people making the strategy map to determine which internal processes have the biggest influence on the success of your strategy, and thus deserve the most attention.

 The quality and performance of the most important internal processes is seen as the biggest influence on the (improvement of) value proposition for customers.
 And of course, the value proposition greatly influences financial results.
 According to Kaplan and Norton, the internal processes determine the success of two vital components of the company strategy:

-- Internal processes leads to lowering costs and improving processes, and thus to an increase of productivity.
+- Lowering costs and improving processes, which lead to an increase of productivity.

 A bridge from process to customer

 In this way, Kaplan and Norton bridged the gap between the process perspective and the customer and financial perspectives.
 Kaplan and Norton distinguish four clusters of internal processes.
 All four have to be supplied with objectives in the strategy map.
 They are: